nathan-kennedy/makegif/README.md

 - `remove_black_bars`: Yes/no boolean dictates whether or not the script attempts to automatically remove the black bars from top and bottom of video.

+- **Cropping the GIF square**: Needs to be run as a separate command after creating your GIF because the function was causing bugs with how it interacted with the black bar removal.
   ```bash
   squaregif <original_gif_name> <output_gif_name> [left \| right \| center \| top
   \|bottom]